 Spiced carrot cake layers infused with maple syrup and topped with maple caramel & cream cheese frosting.

 My research into why this happens led me a bit astray.
-Everything I found talked about regular orange carrots turing green, and the culprit was baking soda.
+Everything I found talked about regular orange carrots turning green, and the culprit was baking soda.
 The orange carrots in my cake were fine though — it was the purple ones that were the issue.
 I suspect it was probably still the acid in the baking soda, though.
-I know it can turn blueberries green too (eww, right?).

 At any rate, cake #1 was scrapped due to dark green worm-like specks through the layers (not pretty).
 It actually would have been scrapped anyway though, because the layers didn’t bake up as tall or pretty as I wanted, so I needed to tweak the recipe.
 Just as well, but I was sad to give up my dream of the rainbow carrots!